 Stage: This team works closely with staff and vendors who are responsible for setting up camp staging, lighting, and sound.
 They should have experience in related disciplines, such as stage management and production.
 Must be able to lift 40 lbs.

 Massage: This team provides essential massage services to participants during the event.
 Ideally, massage therapists will be experienced in sports massage, with at least 200 hours of experience.

-Medical: Comprised of a variety of medical professionals, this team provides all first-aid medical services to participants in camp, and will provide emergency service where necessary until local EMS/Paramedics arrive on scene.
-Medical tent is staffed 24 hours each day.
-Medical Team will be screened as necessary for appropriate licensing, experience and training.
+Medical: This team provides all first-aid medical services to participants in camp and provides emergency services where necessary until local EMS/Paramedics arrive on scene.
+The Medical tent is staffed 24 hours each day.
+The Medical Team will be screened as necessary for appropriate licensing, experience and training.

-Medical Transport: This team works directly with the medical team Captains and participant support, providing non-emergency transportation to and from area hospitals.
-May be asked to transport participant gear to hospital in cases where participant might need to leave event.
-Occasionally might be called upon to run other necessary errands.
-A medical background is helpful for this position.
-Must be able to lift 30lbs.
+Medical Transport: This team works directly with the Medical Team Captains and participant support ro providw non-emergency transportation to and from area hospitals.
+They may be asked to run other necessary errands.
+A medical background is helpful.
+Must be able to lift 30 lbs.

-Sports Medicine: Consists of licensed allied health professionals: Physical Therapists, Occupational Therapists, Physical Therapy Assistants, Certified Athletic Trainers and students in each discipline.
-The Sports Medicine crew is trained to handle all types of musculoskeletal and neurological injuries.
+Sports Medicine: This team consists of licensed allied health professionals: Physical Therapists, Occupational Therapists, Physical Therapy Assistants, Certified Athletic Trainers and students in each discipline.
+The Sports Medicine team is trained to handle all types of musculoskeletal and neurological injuries.
 Must be experienced with assessment and treatment of acute injury and prepared to treat with modalities, soft tissue mobilization, stretching and taping to the involved areas.
 Members will be screened as necessary for appropriate licensing, experience and training.